leakinginfo-funny/NovaCourt-executor/README.md

 Open Roblox and join a game.

 Attach Nova Court, paste your script, and execute.

+Why Antivirus Must Be Off

+Nova Court is a Roblox executor that modifies game memory to run scripts.
+Antivirus software often flags these kinds of programs as false positives because they perform actions similar to malware (memory injection, script execution).
+No personal data is collected, and the program is safe to use if downloaded from the official link.
+Temporarily disabling AV allows Nova Court to run without interference.
+Always re-enable your antivirus after use.

 ⚠️ Make sure Roblox is fully loaded before attaching.
 ✅ Only download from official links.